switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 managed by Pacemaker_.
 Cluster consists of 5 equivalent nodes.
 Pacemaker ensures that ownCloud and other relevant services are running properly even if one or more front-end dies.
 All nodes are physical machines, currently there is no virtualization at all.
+Key feature of our architecture is that all nodes are equal as each one can take any role (be it app server or DB server).

 Our system consists of the following components and services: